 I remember a few years back now, around the time we had young children, I walked into a “record store.”
 It had been about two years since I had bought any music.
 I looked around in vain for the LP albums, seeing nothing but CDs.
 So finally I walked up to the cashier and asked, cluelessly, “Where are the records?”

 The easy availability of music certainly has something to do with why there is so much more of it now than before, but we still seem to somehow need it more than we used to.
 Why?

 The power of music has long been acknowledged in Western thinking.
-Plato believed that music was “bestowed for the sake of harmony”—Music had the power to restore the soul when the soul lost its harmony.
+Plato believed that music was “bestowed for the sake of harmony”—Music had the power to restore the soul when the soul had lost its harmony.
 In his Republic, musical education (which included poetry) was essential in the inculcation of virtue.

 Music has not only been seen as facilitating virtue but as exciting devotion.
-Sir Thomas Browne, in his Religio Medici, says music could strike in him “a deep fit of devotion and a profound contemplation of the First Composer.”
+Sir Thomas Browne, in his Religio Medici, said music could strike in him “a deep fit of devotion and a profound contemplation of the First Composer.”
 It was the earthly image of the divine order, “an Hierogliphical and shadowed lesson of the whole World, and creatures of God.”